benmvp/slides/2020/flashback/webdev.md

   * Inviting me to speak
   * Putting on such a great and novel conference
   * _Applause_
+- Ask questions on Twitter (@benmvp) or find me at the conference
 - I hope you enjoyed our ride in the wayback machine
   * Hopefully it gives us all appreciation for where we've come from
   * Next time we wanna complain about flexbox & weird property names
   * Remember the spacer.gif
-- Ask questions on Twitter or find me at the conference
 - Thanks!
 - Enjoy the rest of the conference